SteamWorld owners Thunderful to fire 20% off staff due to "over-investments made in the last few years"

 There's some accompanying comment from CEO Martin Walfisz, who assumed the role late last year.
 Thunderful's last non-acting CEO, Brjann Sigurgeirsson, stepped down in August 2022 to focus on game development after the group posted a net loss of SEK 21.8 million ($2.1 million) for the second quarter of 2022, and a net loss of SEK 20.7 million ($2 million) for the first half of the year.

 Thunderful Group AB began life as Thunderful AB, founded in December 2017, which merged with Bergsala Holding in December 2019.
-In the years since, the company have acquired Guru Games (Magnetic: Case Closed), Coatsink (Astronimo), Station Interactive (SteamWorld), Headup Games (Bridge Constructor), new indie To The Sky, Stage Clear Studios (The Last Kids On Earth And The Staff Of Doom), Early Morning Studio (Vampire's Fall: Origins), and finally Jumpship in November 2022.
+In the years since, the company have acquired Guru Games (Magnetic: Case Closed), Coatsink (Astronimo), Station Interactive (SteamWorld Build), Headup Games (Bridge Constructor), new indie To The Sky, Stage Clear Studios (The Last Kids On Earth And The Staff Of Doom), Early Morning Studio (Vampire's Fall: Origins), and finally Jumpship in November 2022.
 Following Jumpship's acquisition, Thunderful had around 480 people on the books.

 "To ensure and strengthen the viability of the Group, we have found no alternative other than to reduce costs and focus the business on areas with the best future growth and profitability prospects," Walfisz said of today's layoff announcements.
 "It has been difficult to make these decisions, and it saddens me that we will have to say goodbye to many skilled colleagues and partners.
 Nevertheless, I am convinced that this is a necessary direction for Thunderful and that these changes will make the company a stronger player in the market."